ibm-cloud-docs/mas-ms/ssp.md

     ![SSP-AM-Remove-User-1](images/SSP-AM-Remove-User-1.png "SSP-AM-Remove-User-1"){: caption="Figure 1.
 Access Management Application" caption-side="bottom"}

-3. Select the user’s IBM ID from the List View that you want to remove the access from.
+3. Select the user’s IBMid from the List View that you want to remove the access from.

     ![SSP-AM-Remove-User-2](images/SSP-AM-Remove-User-2.png "SSP-AM-Remove-User-2"){: caption="Figure 2.
 Select User ID" caption-side="bottom"}